ryan-moeller/lua-httpd/README.md

 Each method takes any number of parameters.
 If `server.log.level` is at least as severe, it converts the parameters to strings with `tostring`, concatenates them with `table.concat`, and writes a line to the log file.
-Each line begins with a timestamp, process identifier, and log level, followed by the joined parameters, and ending with a newline.
+Each line begins with a timestamp, process identifier, context label, and log level, followed by the joined parameters, and ending with a newline.

 For example: